Apr 4

 Assessing Client Goals.

 We think this should be the FIRST step, but when meeting your client for the first time, in your assessment session, this can feel too personal.
+The practicalities of supplements and conditions, and asking about their reasons for seeking you out, are great ice breakers.

 Goal assessment does involve asking about health goals and what they hope to achieve through holistic health practices.